Nukesor/pueue/README.md

 If you want to follow the output of a running command use `git follow $task_id`.
 To follow stderr, use the `-e` flag.

+**Manipulate multiple tasks at once:**

+Most commands can be executed on multiple tasks.
+For instance, you can look at specific logs like this `pueue log 0 1 2 3 15 19`.

+This also works with your shell's range parameter, e.g. `pueue log {0..3} 15 19`.

 **Pitfalls:**

 To avoid common pitfalls, please read the [FAQ Section](https://github.com/Nukesor/pueue/blob/master/FAQ.md).